chamoindrejith/autoscale-decision-correctness-thesis/data/README.md

 3. Run the analysis pipeline as documented in the top-level README, sections 9–12.
 4. The pipeline regenerates every file listed under "Generated pipeline outputs" into `results/` (and `results/plots/`).

-## Excluded Runs

-Two Noisy runs (June 4 evening attempts) and two Ramp runs (#11 degraded,
-#15 degraded) are included in the dataset but flagged.
-No runs are excluded
-from the primary analysis; flagged runs are retained and discussed under Threats to Validity in the dissertation write-up.